nchanged/realm-js/README.md

 RealmJs is a new dependency injection/module handling tool for Node.js and javascript projects.
 The library is universal (isomorphic).
 You can easily share modules between frontend and backend accordingly.

 ## Introduction
-Real.js comes with an absolutely superb transpiler, which resemble es6 imports.
+Real.js comes with an absolutely superb transpiler, which resembles es6 imports.
 It essentially has the same syntax but with few improvements

 ```js
 module app.components.SecondComponent;